 • Diversification: Evaluate the diversification of the robo-advisor’s portfolios within and across different asset classes.
 Portfolio diversification can help manage risk by spreading investments across different types of securities.

-• Rebalancing: Investigate how often and how the robo-advisor’s portfolios are rebalanced and how frequently the underlying investments are reviewed.
+• Rebalancing: Inquire how often and how the robo-advisor’s portfolios are rebalanced and how frequently the underlying investments are reviewed.
+Some robo-advisors offer automated tax-loss harvesting, which can be advantageous.

-• Customer Service: Check if the robo-advisor provides access to a human advisor or customer support, as this can be an important factor if you need help or have questions.
+• Customer Service: Check if the robo-advisor provides access to a live advisor or customer support, as this can be an important factor if you need help or have questions.

 What Is the Average Robo-Advisor Return?